bkor-git/AD-Project/README.md

 This project is licensed under ...  - see the LICENSE.md file for details.

 ## Acknowledgements
-We would like to express our gratitude to the following:
+We want to express our gratitude to the following:
 * ...
 * ...